danallison/collectiveprovidence.church/index.md

 Members of the Church of Collective Providence are united by one thing: our commitment to reciprocity.

+All that is required to become a member is to create a commitment document as described below.
+1. At the top of a physical piece of paper, draw the symbol of the Eyes of Providence.
+This symbol represents the larger collective that everyone is a part of.
-All that is required to become a member is to **write down on a piece of paper your heartfelt commitment to practicing reciprocity in your life to the best of your ability for the benefit of all**.
-That's it.
-Once you have written down your commitment, you are now a member of the church.
+2. Beneath the symbol, write down your heartfelt commitment to practicing reciprocity in your life to the best of your ability for the benefit of all.
+3. Sign the document and get two other people (they don’t necessarily need to be members of the church themselves) to co-sign the document as witnesses of your commitment.

+Once you have written down your commitment under the Eyes of Providence, along with your signature and the signatures of two co-signers, you are now a member of the church.

+Keep your commitment document in a place that is meaningful to you.

+You are encouraged (but certainly not required) to share a photo of your commitment document on social media with the hashtag `#collectiveprovidence`.
+This helps you and fellow members find each other, and it helps non-members discover the church.

 ## How to participate